vibdev/canvas-kit/modules/canvas-kit-react-fonts/README.md

 # Canvas Kit Fonts

 By default, no fonts are included with Canvas Kit modules.
 To use official Canvas Kit fonts, install and import the `@workday/canvas-kit-react-fonts` module.
+Note that this module sources fonts from the Workday CDN.

 ```sh
 yarn add @workday/canvas-kit-react-fonts